iotifiedBigYus/mustapekka/diary.md

 The balls stick to the wall when throwing them to the right beside one.
 Tried some debugging but haven't found the reason yet.
 I suspect that the collision detection does not work as intended.

+## Sam, 4.9.24

+Ignored the dog and the ball for now and started working on fall damage and hp.
+I'm thinking that I don't want a health bar, but rather communicate health by making the player flash red.
+Fall damage does not feel consequential atm, so it needs tweaking and some sfx to go with it.
+The level now restarts when you die.